 What's the best reason to register for the series?
-It's the only way to qualify for the grand-prize giveaway of a new 2009 Kona 'cross bike (and other stuff).
+It's the only way to qualify for the grand-prize giveaway of a 2009 Kona "Major One" 'cross bike (and other gear).
 What a gimmick!
 The raffle will be held Sept.
-10, and, yes, you must be present to win.
+16, and, yes, you must be present to win.

 Hone your 'cross skills with some of the top local 'crossers and most experienced coaches in the Pacific Northwest.
 Get measured practice first so you can train properly later.
 Socialize with your brethren.
 And so on.